sanjaysec24/ODD2023-Datascience-Ex01/README.md

 ![image](https://github.com/user-attachments/assets/03523138-fe73-4062-8b92-ceb873b04732)

 # RESULT
-hence the data was cleaned and the outliers are detected.
+Hence the data was cleaned and the outliers are detected.